ampproject/amppackager/monitoring.md

 ## Available metrics

  The `/metrics` endpoint provides stats for the `total_requests_by_code_and_url` metric, as well as many others.
-Some stats are labelled with handler and http code, some - with label only, and for some the stats aren't segregate at all.
+Some stats are labelled with handler and http code, some - with label only.

  There are two types of metrics: *counters* and *summaries*.
 For some values, like request count, the metric is just a *counter*.
 For others, like latencies, a distribution of values is observed, and a few percentiles are reported - 0.5 percentile, 0.9 percentile 0.99 percentile.
 Such metrics are *summaries*.